Humility – Is It Missing In Our World Today?

 We really don’t know what exactly transpired between the car driver and the biker (and other antecedents of the case) but definitely the anger or the act of revenge on the part of the driver could have been avoided if only the virtue of “humility”, even just a bit of it, was exercised.
 Or, the cyclist could have saved his life if only he was able to avoid the “head-on collision”, so to speak.

 Have you experienced racing to the front line just to get a seat on a subway or metro rail trains and metro buses, insensitive to think of others, never caring that there is someone in front of the line?
 Or probably, do you easily flare up whenever challenged, corrected or criticized by other people?
 How about acting as if you know everything that no one can interrupt you during meetings and discussions, because you feel you’re the most intelligent and privileged in the group, thinking that your views are correct and should be considered.
+Or, do we feel like the Pharisees (just like in the Gospel Reading today), where we feel we have every right to exalt ourselves and expect honor and respect throughout our lives?
 These forms of haughtiness would take a while for humility to fully seep in due to these notions: that it’s normal to act and feel that way; that this kind of attitude is acceptable to modern norms; and that it has already been ingrained in one’s system, as such may be difficult to get rid of it.
-Yes, while the change to be better doesn’t happen overnight, however, it’s possible.
-But Yes also, everyone can try and strive to be better – if there’s a will, there’s a way!
+While the change to be better doesn’t happen overnight, however, it’s possible.
+And YES, everyone can try and strive to be better.
+As the old adage says, if there’s a will, there’s a way!

 Anger, pride and arrogance do not only happen on roads and streets, but likewise in our own homes, schools, workplaces, politics, social media and even in parish church communities.
 It’s not only common and flagrant to the rich and famous, politicians, and other successful people but it also happens to each of us, just like the two men mentioned above.
 See, humility is not easy to achieve, hence it’s a challenging virtue particularly when one’s ego is at stake and that personal boundaries are provoked.
-That’s the reason why some people currently see it as a weakness or a handicap to one’s success which is absolutely depressing.
-As such, true humility is nowhere to be found (yes, there’s such a thing as false humility); it’s somewhat scarce nowadays.
-In fact, some people see it as out of fashion especially in this modern competitive environment.
+That’s the reason why some people currently see it as a weakness or a handicap to one’s success which is absolutely frustrating.
+As such, true humility is nowhere to be found; it’s somewhat scarce nowadays.
+In fact, some people see it as out of fashion especially in this modern competitive world we have today.

 However, we should remember that God wants us to be humble.
 He is encouraging everyone to achieve and embrace humility as it is an essential virtue which gives hope to our Christian faith.
+Jesus reminded us in one of the readings today that we should not emulate what the scribes and pharisees did before: “…..they preach but they do not practice.
+All their works are performed to be seen.
+They widen their phylacteries and lengthen their tassels.
+They love places of honor at banquets, seats of honor in synagogues, greetings in marketplaces, and the salutation ‘Rabbi.’”
+Jesus further stated, Call no one on earth your father; you have but one Father in heaven.
+Do not be called ‘Master’; you have but one master, the Christ.
+The greatest among you must be your servant.
+Whoever exalts himself will be humbled; but whoever humbles himself will be exalted.”
 God is telling us to humble ourselves over and over again as inscribed in the Scriptures because He wants to bless and exalt us in the end.

 We can exercise humility not only in large-scale activities but also in the minute details of our day to day life.
 If pride and arrogance overwhelm us, and the grace of humility seems to shy away from us, we can always turn to God and seek His help.
 If we are humble in what we do even in small deals, then we’ll be at peace even in big things with everyone and with ourselves.